Christian-TD/AoaH2OBankingDemoModels/model_definitions/24e33e49-d5f0-42ce-900a-475520df4ce1/README.md

 The [training.py](model_modules/training.py) produces the following artifacts

 - model.h20        (h2o trained model binary)
-- model.pmml       (pmml version of the trained model)
 - mojo.zip         (h2o mojo version of the trained model)
 - h2o-genmodel.jar (jar file with some libraries required for the mojo file when deployed in production)